 Their course—due east—was set.
 Several weeks ago the Wind Spirit saved the hunters from disaster.
 Only just yesterday, as they reached the caribou herd, one of them—in the form whirling dust, had risen on Cloud Mover’s path.
 Unlike before, in the taiga, where there were trees, streams, rain, and snow and where the wind blew were it wished, the tundra on which they moved, was often still and lifeless, with sparse grass, scrub pines, and little moisture.
 A cold wind came from the north.
 It was nothing like the land they had left.
 Over generations, the nomads who began their journey in the Eurasian Steppes, found themselves thousands of miles from their homeland.
 Since Cloud Mover’s people worshiped Wind Spirit, the appearance of the north wind, which had been blowing all day, was portentous.

-During a brief encampment beside scrub pines, haunting reminders of the large fur and hardwood trees growing on the taiga, Cloud Mover prayed to the Wind Spirit for guidance.
+During a brief encampment beside scrub pines, haunting reminders of the large fir and hardwood trees growing on the taiga, Cloud Mover prayed to the Wind Spirit for guidance.
 Many of his people wanted to return west.
 Surely, they reasoned, they could find more herds.
 This seemed madness.
 Cloud Mover was certain that the spirit he recently saw, whom he identified as Wind Spirit, was leading them.
 He also took it as a sign when strange lights, as those burning from a great fire, had danced low in the sky.
 He sensed a medicine more powerful than even the wind or his band’s totem, the cave bear.
 Now the lights were gone, and there were no clouds in the sky.
 They had not seen a bear for several months.
 They were moving in a land of endless day because of the appearance of so many herds.
 Wind Spirit was guiding them, but where?
 He wondered now

 Cloud Mover felt chosen, a feeling hard for him to grasp let alone explain.
 It wasn’t magic this time; it was something else.
 When asked by other hunters how he was so certain, he found it difficult to explain.
 Why did Wind Spirit only talk to him?
 He kept asking himself.
 Most of the weary hunters and their families now saw the migration as a practical matter, which had nothing to do with religion….
 But Cloud Mover knew better.
 A word for their trek east he couldn’t define in his language grew in his mind…destiny.

 Today he felt his seventy winters all at once it seemed.
 He was far behind the hunters.
-Behind him was the baggage train—the bands straggling for over kilometer, dangerously vulnerable to predators.
+Behind him was the baggage train, the bands straggling back for over a kilometer, dangerously vulnerable to predators.
 Not knowing that their footsteps were the first aimed in the direction of a New World, Cloud Mover forced his weary legs with little inspiration now.
 Greatly worried at times by the strange landscape, he was acutely reminded of the striking difference between this wasteland and their past life in the taiga of Siberia.
 Blank curiosity, more than illumination, prickled him now.
 They had begun descending into a great flat valley: the westernmost edge of the Bering Strait.
 A great wall of ice had been their western boundary for several days, but now it had vanished finally behind a low lying crest of clouds, which were the only reminder of the tundra they left behind.